maeligg/what-if-paintings/README.md

 # What if paintings

 This is a Node.js bot that posts images on Mastodon.
-It is based on the [Fediverse bot starter project]()
+It is based on the [Fediverse bot starter project](https://glitch.com/edit/#!/fediverse-bot) by [@stefan](https://glitch.com/@stefan).
+The images are pregenerated using Tensorflow and [neural-style](https://github.com/anishathalye/neural-style).

 ## Set up